telemetryjet/telemetryjet-docs/content/cli/guides/installation/_index.md

 The TelemetryJet CLI is available on a variety of Linux platforms, macOS and Windows 10.
 The CLI is distributed using platform-specific methods; see the platform-specific pages for individual instructions.

-The CLI binaries are also available as static files for manual installation.
+The CLI binaries are also available as static files for manual installation from the [TelemetryJet Download Server](https://downloads.telemetryjet.com/builds/cli/).

 ## Supported Platforms